Bukid language

-The Bukid language, Binukid or Bukidnon, is an Austronesian language spoken by indigenous peoples of Northern Mindanao in the southern Philippines.
+The Bukid language, Binukid, Binokid or Bukidnon, is an Austronesian language spoken by indigenous peoples of Northern Mindanao in the southern Philippines.
 The word Bukid means 'mountain' or 'highland' while Binukid means 'in the manner, or style, of the mountain or highland'.

 Distribution and dialects

 Binukid is spoken in the north of the island Mindanao in southern Philippines; it is spoken in the following areas: